maximilianfeldthusen/Linux-Framebuffer-Driver/README.md

-Here’s a complete guide in **Markdown** format explaining how to compile, install, and test your Linux framebuffer driver:
+How to compile, install, and test your Linux framebuffer driver:

 -----
 # <a name="_gx4f1aab1kor"></a>**🛠️ How to Compile and Install a Linux Framebuffer Driver**